Revisiting Knowledge Distillation via Label Smoothing Regularization: Teacher-free Knowledge Distillation

 where $K$ is the total number of classes, $c$ is the correct label and $a$ is the correct probability for the correct class.
 We always set $a\geq 0.9$, so the probability of a correct class is much higher than that of an incorrect one, and the manually-designed teacher model has 100\% accuracy for any dataset.

 We name this method as Teacher-free KD by manually-designed regularization, denoted as Tf-KD$_{reg}$.
 The loss function is

 where $\tau$ is the temperature to soften the manually-designed distribution $p^{d}$ (as $p^{d}_{\tau}$ after softening).
 We set a high temperature $\tau\geq 20$ to make this virtual teacher output a soft probability, in which way it gains the smoothing property as LSR.
 We visualize the distribution of the manually designed teacher in Fig.~\ref{fig:designe-teacher}.
 As Fig.~~\ref{fig:designe-teacher} shows, this manually designed teacher model outputs soft targets with 100\% classification accuracy, and also has the smoothing property of label smoothing.
+But the Tf-KD$_{reg}$ is not an over-parameterized version of LSR because the temperature $\tau\gg1$, thus Eq.~\ref{eqn:Tf-KD_reg} will not be equal to Eq.~\ref{eqn:LS_loss} when we adjust the parameters $\alpha$, $a$ or $u(k)$.

 The two Teacher-free methods, Tf-KD$_{self}$ and Tf-KD$_{reg}$, are very simple yet effective, as validated via extensive experiments in the next section.